pvico/RX-Dual-Power/README.md

 | STBY PWR DISCONNECTED |  TBD  | STBY PWR is below 0.5V                                    |
 | CRITICAL              |  TBD  | Both MAIN PWR and STBY PWR are either LOW or DISCONNECTED |

-Note: these are non standard ad-hoc messages transmitted using sensor ID: **1 to 28, TBD**.
+Note: these are non standard ad-hoc messages transmitted using sensor ID: **26, to be confirmed**.
 Adequate programming of the transmitter using OpenTX must be done to have audio and/or visual messages corresponding to each reported message.

 If using a non-OpenTX transmitter, e.g., FrSky Tandem X20, an adequate audio and/or visual message must be configured in response to the MAIN PWR voltage value reporting.